 Implementing a Dark Web Monitoring program allows businesses to incorporate dark web intelligence into their cyber risk management process, allowing them to improve their security posture by gaining access to relevant, timely, and actionable information.
 The main types of data and services offered on the dark web by digital criminals include:

-The Cybersixgill-powered HCL Technologies threat map will help enterprises stay one step ahead by going beyond traditional threat intelligence and detecting malware as soon as it is offered for sale on the dark web.
+The Cybersixgill-powered HCLTech threat map will help enterprises stay one step ahead by going beyond traditional threat intelligence and detecting malware as soon as it is offered for sale on the dark web.

 Exposed credentials: On dark web marketplaces, proprietary credentials are exposed and offered for sale.
 These are sourced from various criminal activities such as data breaches and credential stuffing attacks.
 These exposed credentials are a major enterprise vulnerability as they can be used to bypass firewalls and IAM defences to gain access to authorized account.
 They can also be used as a part of a spear-phishing attack to trick users into thinking they’ve been exposed due to a hidden malware exploit on their device for blackmailing purposes.

 Targeted attacks: Cybercriminals also sell services for targeted attacks, such as offering a distributed denial of service (DDoS) attack which makes it easier for a non-technical person to choose any target at will, as well as set up the timing, intensity, and duration of the attack.
 Similarly, buyers can also find services on the dark web market for a customized attack, such as hacking personal social media accounts of partners or colleagues.